-If you agree to participate in this study, we will ask you to do three things:

-1. Have a talanoa.
-Here we will talk about your experiences and impact of living with Parkinson's and your experiences of the health care delivery you have received.
+If you agree to take part in this project, we would like to have a talanoa with you about your experiences and impact of living with Parkinson's and your experiences of the health care delivery you have received.
 This might include aspects such as being diagnosed, experiences of changes to your health, wellbeing and interactions with people.
 In this interview, we will ask open questions where the line of questioning develops as the discussion progresses.
-With your permission we will audiorecord this talanoa.
+With your permission we will audio-record this talanoa.
 Later we will type out word for word what was said in the talanoa to help us remember exactly what you said.
-This talanoa may take up to one hour to complete and we may wish to have a second talanoa with you to check with you some aspects of what we discussed.
+This talanoa may take up to one hour to complete and we may wish to have a second korero with you to check with you some aspects of what we discussed.